VeraVeemo/VeraVeemo/README.md

 And I use all these with [JetBrains](https://jetbrains.com) products, since all of Microsoft's products suck.

 My main organization is "Veemoworks" where I do all my made-for-community projects, I am currently working solo and hoping to grow much bigger in the future!

+I also currently work in 3 Roblox Studios (Wonders of Robloxia, Break the Frame, Ban Evasion/M4SSACRE STUDIOS), and I am pretty good at Roblox scripting, so if you need me to script for you/join your team, hit me up!

 ### Gaming
 I enjoy Shooting, Fighting, and Sandbox games.